 The offender, Richard Mutton, drove for more than 18 months without a Driver CPC qualification and committed a number of offences for driving for more than four and a half hours without a break.

-South East and Metropolitan Traffic Commissioner (TC), Nick Denton, revoked Mr Mutton’s licence stating that he was not a reputable drivers, and that his transport manager, John Bushnell, showed a ‘shocking degree of ignorance’.
+South East and Metropolitan Traffic Commissioner (TC), Nick Denton, revoked Mr Mutton’s o-licence stating that he was not a reputable drivers, and that his transport manager, John Bushnell, showed a ‘shocking degree of ignorance’.
 In his decision, Nick Denton commented that Mr Bushnell had ‘clearly made no effort to keep up to date with the changing legislation or other developments’, and that his ignorance led to Mr Mutton being able to drive unqualified for so long.

 Mr Bushnell claimed to be unaware of the issue until a DVSA roadside encounter which brought to light Mr Mutton’s lack of qualification.
 However, this check showed that he had also failed to regularly check the drivers’ tachograph charts and failed to identify a change of entity, which led to Mr Mutton operating as a limited company under a sole trader licence.
 The tachographs showed that Mr Mutton had either failed to complete daily walk around checks, or had failed to record any checks he made on the chart.